randomdevx/bad_company/README.md

 3. The SENDER is responsible of receiving the total insurance cost assigned to that collection.
 4. The RECEIVER is responsible of receiving the entire collection of 12 items.
 5. Considering only 6 items can be traded per trade session, the split is left at the will and desire of both parties involved.
-6. AFTER the trade is completed, a confirmation message from each member (receiver/sender) should be sent to Zoitsa/Khan.
+6. AFTER the trade is completed, a confirmation message from each member (receiver/sender) should be sent to Khan.
 7. In the event a collection has rent fees, those will be paid directly to each item owner with set fees.
 Further trade sessions will be necessary.

 Thank you
-Zoitsa, Khan
+Khan

 ### Notes